-Fig. 1 (a) Printing of a ML device (in process), (b) 3D printed ML candy (inset shows a photograph of green light-emitting candy under UV exposure), (c) a luminescence spectrum generated from the ML candy, (c) a photograph of the ML candy under compression and release, and (e) a ring with plus at the center, a hollow square, ring, hollow hexagon (i-iv), and (f) their ML spectra under continuous stretching and release.
+Fig. 1 (a) Printing of a ML device (in process), (b) 3D printed ML candy (the inset shows a photograph of green light-emitting candy under UV exposure), (c) a luminescence spectrum generated from the ML candy, (d) a photograph of the ML candy under compression and release, and (e) a ring with a plus at the center, a hollow square, a ring, and a hollow hexagon (i-iv), and (f) their ML spectra under continuous stretching and release.
 The scale bar is 10 mm.